This post may contain eBay affiliate links. Please read our disclosure policy.

 The card features McIlroy completing his swing in a white Nike hat and baby blue polo.
 A yellow tourney-used relic of Rory’s Nike Dri-Fit fabric is the center of attention.

 Superimposed on McIlroy’s photo is an expertly crafted autograph in blue ink.
-This has proven to be one of the prized commodities from the modern era of golf cards.
+This has proven to be a prized commodity from the modern era of golf cards.

 The man they call “Lefty” has been one of the mainstays of the Woods generation of golfers, remaining remarkably consistent as father time ticks on.

-He has marketed his brand expertly, and his popularity is one reason why the 2002 SP Authentic Extra Limited Gold Auto RC #110 is so valuable.
+He has marketed his brand expertly, and his popularity is why the 2002 SP Authentic Extra Limited Gold Auto RC #110 is so valuable.

 It has the makings of a high-priced (relatively) modern golf card: a living legend in his rookie season on a well-regarded set with an on-card autograph and a limited print run (/25).